 Growing to Meet the Needs of Our Community

-Today, PAMF’s four divisions - the Camino Division, Mills-Peninsula Division, Palo Alto Division and Santa Cruz Division - use advanced electronic health record technologies to provide its patients with a coordinated network of care that includes more than 40 different locations and access to hundreds of specialists, including rare specialties such as gynecologic oncology and pediatric neurology.
+Today, PAMF’s five divisions – the Alameda Division, Camino Division, Mills-Peninsula Division, Palo Alto Division and Santa Cruz Division – use advanced electronic health record technologies to provide its patients with a coordinated network of care that includes more than 40 different locations and access to hundreds of specialists, including rare specialties such as gynecologic oncology and pediatric neurology.

 Fill out my online form.